Key Takeaways

 If relevant parties are unaware of the revocation of the original document and the institution of a new will, they may mistakenly use the original will to guide estate administration.
 If you revoke your will, you should notify all beneficiaries, the executor, and other interested parties so that the original will is not submitted for probate.
 Any new will should be signed and dated by two witnesses so that it is valid under the law.

 If the new will is not stored properly, it could lead to two possible issues.
 The first risk is that the will could become damaged.
 If the will is stored carelessly and sustains significant damage, it could void the will and make it unintelligible.
-Water damage, aging, and fire damage can all affect a will.
+Water damage, aging, and fire damage can all affect a will and prevent it from being legible.

 The second concern is that the will may be inaccessible or unobtainable.
 If the will is stored in an unclear location, it may be difficult for the executor or family to find the document and use it to guide estate administration.